(Effective May 23, 2017)

 Section 5.4 Notice of Meetings: Notice will be provided posted on the website and delivered via electronic mail ("email") or other electronic transmission at least 30 days prior to the meeting.

-Section 5.5 Quorum: At any meeting of members, a quorum will consist of a majority of members present who participated in the voting.
+Section 5.5 Quorum: At any meeting of members, a quorum will consist of a majority of members present who have voting privileges.

 Section 5.6 Informal Action by Members: Any action required by law to be taken at a meeting of the members, or any action which may be taken at a meeting of members, may be taken without a meeting if the majority of voting members agree with respect to the subject matter of the action.